Baby's First Foods

 Breastfeed your baby for up to two years of age or older.
 Human milk is the only food your baby needs for the first 6 months.
-If you are not able to feed your baby breastmilk, talk to your health care provider about feeding your baby a store-bought infant formula.
+If you are not able to feed your baby human milk, talk to your health care provider about feeding your baby store-bought infant formula.

-If your baby is breastfed, or is breastfed and given some infant formula, they need a liquid vitamin D supplement of 400 IU every day.
-Breastmilk has some vitamin D but not enough to meet your baby’s needs.
+If your baby only drinks human milk, or human milk and some infant formula, they need a daily liquid vitamin D supplement of 400 IU.
+Human milk has some vitamin D but not enough to meet your baby’s needs.
 Babies who only drink store-bought infant formula do not need a vitamin D supplement.
 Infant formulas already contain added vitamin D.

-When do I start to feed my baby solid foods?
+When do I start to offer my baby solid foods?

-Your baby is ready to start eating solid foods if they:
+Your baby may be ready to start eating solid foods if they can:

 How much food does my baby need?

 Trust your baby to let you know when they are hungry and full.
 Offer food when your baby is hungry and stop when they show signs they are full.

 Your baby is hungry when they: